A modern sport

-Athletics, a sport that was founded in antiquity, has continued to adapt through the centuries offering a dynamic, life enhancing sport which is ready for the exciting challenges of the next 100 years.
+Athletics, a sport that was founded in antiquity, has continued to adapt through the centuries, offering a dynamic, life-enhancing sport which is ready for the exciting challenges of the next 100 years.

-On the 17 July 1912 in Stockholm, Sweden, following the closing ceremony of the Olympic Games in the Swedish capital, the International Amateur Athletic Federation (IAAF) was founded as the world governing body for the sport of track and field Athletics.
+On the 17 July 1912 in Stockholm, Sweden, following the closing ceremony of the Olympic Games in the Swedish capital, the International Amateur Athletic Federation (IAAF) was founded as the world governing body for the sport of track and field athletics.

-The IAAF was founded to fulfil the need for a world governing authority, for a competition programme, for standardised technical equipment and for a list of official World records.
+The IAAF was founded to fulfil the need for a world governing authority, for a competition programme, for standardised technical equipment and for a list of official world records.
 All of these requirements remain today.

-Yet in an ever faster changing world, international sport federations such as the IAAF need to be pro-active when trying to reach new audiences and find new hosts for their events.
-But it is also fundamental that we fully understand that athletics is no longer just about high performance, gold medals and records, but also about “sport for all” and about ensuring that the maximum number of citizens are able to participate in athletics.
+Yet in an ever-changing world, international sport federations such as the IAAF need to be pro-active when trying to reach new audiences and find new hosts for their events.
+It is also fundamental that we fully understand that athletics is no longer just about high performance, gold medals and records, but also about “sport for all” and about ensuring that the maximum number of citizens are able to participate in athletics.

-Despite such inherent benefits the IAAF recognises that Athletics is competing for the public’s attention in an ever more varied and complex media and entertainment driven world but also that we properly embrace matters touching on social responsibility, the environment and all matters that help advance athletics as a force to change the world for good.
+Despite such inherent benefits, the IAAF recognises that athletics is competing for the public’s attention in an ever more varied and complex media and entertainment-driven world but also that we properly embrace matters touching on social responsibility, the environment and all matters that help advance athletics as a force to change the world for good.

-The wide variety in the type, size and scope of the rest of the IAAF World Athletics Series of competitions with their different demands in terms of logistics, budget and facilities also means that there are IAAF events available to fit the hosting ambitions and resources of cities, large and small, amongst most of the IAAF’s 212 National Member Federations.
+The wide variety in the type, size and scope of the rest of the IAAF World Athletics Series of competitions with their different demands in terms of logistics, budget and facilities also means that there are IAAF events available to fit the hosting ambitions and resources of cities, large and small, among most of the IAAF’s 200+ national member federations.

-This variety extends beyond Championships.
+This variety extends beyond championships.

 As the IAAF enters its second century of existence, our aim is to further enhance our vibrant sport to offer new and exciting prospects for athletes and spectators alike.
 We are working hard to ensure that every area of our sport is reviewed, tested and encouraged to strive for athletics excellence.